rebcabin/tangledown/README.md

 The Tangledown dictionary key for contents of a `noweb` tag is the string value of the `name` attribute.
 For example, in `<noweb name="foo">`, `name` is an _attribute_, and its string value is `"foo"`.

 > Noweb names must be unique in a document.
+TangleUp ensures that when it writes a new Markdown file from existing source, or you may do it by hand.

 **NOTE**: the `name` attribute of a `noweb` opener must be on the same line, like this: